 A set of jagged ivory teeth came at them from his right, and the obscene, foul-smelling bat-wolf reared up, obviously intending to bite either Jack or worse Ann, in the neck.
 A real possibility of escape, an idea so crazy that it just might work, exploded into the writer's mind then, and he grabbed the flyer's huge scythe of a wing-claw, every tendon taut as he transferred both his weight and Ann's to this unconventional plane.

 And then…there was a huge flash of green-tan light which seemed to infuse them, a feeling of floating, and just as suddenly, with Ann still hanging on for dear life, Jack Driscoll found himself only six feet above the ground.
-He crashed to his knees, saying to himself, "What happened there?" while Ann let go of him and got to her feet.
-As he stood up in turn, he heard Ann give a slight gasp, and he whipped around, expecting to see either her ape abductor or another bat-wolf rushing at the two of them.
+He crashed to his sore, scabbed knees, gasping at the starburst of pain even as Ann let go of him and got to her feet.
+"What just happened there?" he silently asked himself in astonishment.
+As he forced himself to stand up in turn, he heard Ann give a slight gasp and whipped around, expecting to see either her ape abductor or another bat-wolf rushing at the two of them.

 But it wasn't the case, and Jack's green eyes widened in amazement as he heard Ann say, "What is this place Jack?"
 There were steam vents and fumaroles scattered all around.
 There were hard, cracked, angular slabs and crags of granite and basalt, almost like the ones in-and the memory made Jack badly want to puke and start screaming repeatedly at the same time-the terrible insect pit.